-Edition functions for to all monogeness Coff leave Editing functions for tool management Soft key Select beginning of table BEGIN Select end of table END Select previous page in table PAGE Select next page in table PAGE Call the fillable form view for the tool or magazine pocket highlighted in the table.
-Alternative function: Press the ENT key FORM TOOL Go to the next tab: Tools, Pockets, Tooling list, T usage order Search function (Find): Here you can select the column to be searched and the search term via a list or by entering it SUCHEN Show programmed-tools column (if Pockets tab is active) PROG.
-TOOL DISPLAY HIDE Define the settings: SORT COLUMN active: Click the column header to sort the content of the column MOVE COLUMN active: The column can be shifted by drag and drop COLUMN SORT HOVE Reset manual settings (shifted columns) to original condition RESET SETTINGS
+SOIL REYS.
+Editing functions for tool management Soft key Select beginning of table BEGIN Select end of table END Select previous page in table PAGE Select next page in table PAGE Call the fillable form view for the tool or magazine pocket highlighted in the table.
+Alternative function: Press the ENT key FORM FOR TOOL Go to the next tab: Tools, Pockets, Tooling list, T usage order Go to the previous tab: Tools, Pockets, Tooling list, T usage order Search function (Find): Here you can select the column to be searched and the search term via a list or by entering it FIND Import tool data: Importing of tool data in CSV format (see "Importing tool data" on page 208) TOOL IMPORT Export tool data: Exporting of tool data in CSV format (see "Exporting tool data" on page 210) EXPORT TOOL Delete marked tool data: See "Deleting marked tool data" on page 210 DELETE MARKED TOOLS Refresh view for reinitializing a view if the data stock is inconsistent UPDATE THE VIEW Show programmed-tools column (if Pockets tab is active) PROG.
+TOOL DISPLAY HIDE Define the settings: COLUMN SORT COLUMN active: Click the column header to sort the content of the column MOVE COLUMN active: The column can be mayed by drag and drag.
+MOVE The column can be moved by drag and drop Reset the manually changed settings (moved columns) to original condition RESET SETTINGS